lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 currently a beta feature, so feedback is encouraged.
 The script `docs_script.sh` is not needed, you can copy the files by hand if you prefer.

+The default location of the tox.ini file is in the git repository root directory.
+Optionally your documentation lead may decide to store all tox files within the required "docs" subdirectory by setting configuration option "tox-dir" to value "docs/" as discussed below.

+If your project's tox dir is "docs/" and not "." the tox.ini must be reconfigured with the correct relative paths.

 Once these files are correctly configured in your repository you can test
 locally: